Luckingz/energize/README.md

-# energize
+#energize

-A mobile application that can be used to design a solar system according to energy requirement.
+A mobile application that can be used to design a solar photovoitaic system according to energy requirement.